-Note This provision was modified to allow consideration of jobs in disregarded entities for purposes of qualifying for the credit.
+Note This provision was modified to allow consideration of

+jobs in disregarded entities for purposes of qualifying for the credit.
 This statute was modified in 2017 allowing taxpayers to establish subsequent job creation periods for a qualified project.
-The same estimate is provided in the corporate income tax section see 2.6.002 wage jobs into the state.
+The same estimate is provided in the corporate income tax section, see 2.6.002.

+Description: This credit is for employers creating new high-wage jobs or relocating high-wage jobs into the state.
 A quality job or high-wage job has 30 hours a week of regular work; is not already located in Georgia; and pays at or above 110 percent of the average wage of the county in which it is located.